apache/pekko/docs/src/main/paradox/testing.md

 * *Logging of special messages*
-   Actors handle certain special messages automatically, e.g. `Kill`, `PoisonPill`, etc. Tracing of these message invocations is enabled by the setting `akka.actor.debug.autoreceive`, which enables this on all actors.
+   Actors handle certain special messages automatically, e.g. `Kill`, `PoisonPill`, etc. Tracing of these message invocations is enabled by the setting `pekko.actor.debug.autoreceive`, which enables this on all actors.
 * *Logging of the actor lifecycle*
-   Actor creation, start, restart, monitor start, monitor stop and stop may be traced by enabling the setting `akka.actor.debug.lifecycle`; this, too, is enabled uniformly on all actors.
+   Actor creation, start, restart, monitor start, monitor stop and stop may be traced by enabling the setting `pekko.actor.debug.lifecycle`; this, too, is enabled uniformly on all actors.

 Logging of these messages is at `DEBUG` level.
 To summarize, you can enable full logging of actor activities using this configuration fragment:

 ```
-akka {
+pekko {
   loglevel = "DEBUG"
   actor {
     debug {